-- a.
-The Council Administrative Committee shall act as investigative staff for the City Council in any allegation of act(s) by a Councilmember which may be grounds for reprimand of that Councilmember. - b.
-Any Councilmember may file a written, sworn and signed complaint with the Chair of the Council Administrative Committee alleging a violation of law, ordinance, Council Ethics Rules or Council Administrative Rules on his or her personal knowledge which allegation(s) may be grounds for reprimand of the named Councilmember The statement must state fully the matter to be subject to consideration. - c.
-On receipt of a Councilmember's sworn complaint, the Chairperson of the Council Administrative Committee shall:
+a.
+The Council Administration Committee shall act as investigative staff for the Council in any allegation of act(s) by a Council member which may be grounds for reprimand of that Council member.

+b.
+Any Council member may file a written, sworn and signed complaint with the Chair of the Council Administration Committee alleging a violation of law, ordinance, Council Ethics Rules or Council Administrative Rules on their personal knowledge which may be grounds for reprimand.
+The complaint must state fully the matter to be subject to consideration.

+c.
+On receipt of a Council member's sworn complaint, the Chair of the Council Administration Committee shall:

+i.
+Review the sworn complaint as to proper form, determining whether the allegations fall under the scope of Council as defined by statute, City Charter, this rule and through Chapter 6 of City Code, as is proper.

+ii.
+Inform Council and the named Council member of receipt of the complaint and d.
+On completion of investigation and review of the complaint by the Council Administration Committee, it shall make a written report and recommendation to Council that the matter should be:

-- i.
-Review the sworn complaint as to proper form, determining whether the complaint alleged falls under the scope of Council as defined by statute, Charter, and through this Ordinance, as is proper, - ii.
-Inform Council and the named Councilmember of receipt of the Complaint and - A. Request the City Attorney or other Administrative personnel to assist in the investigation of the complaint and report all findings back to the Chair of the Council Administrative Committee for further review by the Council Administrative Committee; - B. Schedule the complaint for further review and consideration by the Council Administrative Committee - d.
-On completion of investigation and review of the Complaint by the Council Administrative Committee, it shall make a written report and recommendation to City Council that the matter should be: - i.
-Dismissed as without merit, or - ii.
-Scheduled for a hearing before Council, or - iii.
-Referred for other action to the appropriate governmental or law enforcement agency. - e.
-On receipt of the recommendation of the Council Administrative Committee, Council shall, at a regular or special meeting of the public body, act on the recommendations made, which decision shall be adopted by not less than 7 votes. - f.
-If a hearing on the Complaint is determined appropriate by Council, the Council shall set a date for the hearing not more than 30 days from the date of the Council meeting at which the determination was made.
-Notice of the hearing shall be given to the Councilmembers involved by personal service or certified mail return receipt requested.
+A. Request the City Attorney or other Administrative personnel to assist in the investigation of the complaint and report all findings back to the Chair of the Council Administration Committee for further review by the Council Administration Committee; or i.
+Dismissed as without merit, or ii.
+Scheduled for a hearing before Council, or iii.
+Referred for other action to the appropriate governmental or law enforcement agency.

+B. Schedule the complaint for further review and consideration by the Council Administration Committee e.
+On receipt of the recommendation of the Council Administration Committee, Council shall, at a regular or special meeting of the public body, act on the recommendations made, which decision shall be adopted by not less than 7 votes.

+f.
+If a hearing on the complaint is determined appropriate by Council, the Council shall set a date for the hearing not more than 30 days from the date of the Council meeting at which the determination was made.
+Notice of the hearing shall be given to the Council members involved by personal service or certified mail return receipt requested.
 Notice shall be given not less than 14 days prior to the hearing date.
-The Councilmember named in the allegation shall attend the hearing and have the right to present a defense. - i.
-The accused Councilmember shall have the right and opportunity to make an opening and closing statement.
-If any of the alleged conduct occurred outside the Council's proceedings, the Councilmember accused may present witnesses at the hearing and question his or her accusers and any other witnesses that are presented.
+The Council member named in the allegation shall attend the hearing and have the right to present a defense.

+i.
+The accused Council member shall have the right and opportunity to make an opening and closing statement.
+If any of the alleged conduct occurred outside the Council's proceedings, the Council member accused may present witnesses at the hearing and question his or her accusers and any other witnesses that are presented.
 If the alleged conduct occurred within the Council's proceedings, then witnesses are not necessary.
-However, in either case, evidence may be presented and responded to. - ii.
-The Councilmember accused may be represented by an attorney and may have the representative speak or question witnesses.
+However, in either case, evidence may be presented and responded to.

+ii.
+The Council member accused may be represented by an attorney and may have the representative speak or question witnesses.
 The City Attorney or outside counsel will provide legal advice to the City Council during the hearing.